 The Eventide H9000 continues Eventide’s unbroken custom of delivering industry-leading signal processing energy to the professional audio community.
 The fruits of a multi-year improvement cycle, the H9000 features 8x the processing energy of the H8000 and an enormous array of I/O choices, in addition to network functionality.
 The honest Eventide H9000 review, in the following part of this article.

-The H9000 is a fan-cooled, 2U rackmounting multi-channel effects processor with complete I/O and control choices.
-Just like the earlier H8000FW, which was restricted to eight audio channels, the H9000 is supplied with eight channels of analogue, AES3 and ADAT I/O on the rear panel.
+The H9000 is a fan-cooled, 2U rack-mounting multi-channel effects processor with complete I/O and control choices.
+Just like the earlier H8000FW, which was restricted to eight audio channels, the H9000 is supplied with eight channels of analog, AES3, and ADAT I/O on the rear panel.
 But it surely additionally includes a 16 I/O USB 2.0 interface to permit integration with a DAW, and much more impressively, the H9000 can accommodate as much as three non-obligatory expansion cards.

-At the time of writing, MADI and Dante cards are available, however Ravenna and AES67 cards are additionally due for launch very quickly.
-Every card can deal with 32 channels of I/O — probably giving the H9000 entry to as much as 96 channels in complete!
+At the time of writing, MADI and Dante cards are available, however, Ravenna and AES67 cards are additionally due for launch very quickly.
+Every card can deal with 32 channels of I/O — probably giving the H9000 entry to as many as 96 channels in total!
 Eventide H9000 review is made for you to acknowledge these specifications in order to be prepared before you buy this product.

 Emote – H9000 Remote Control Software

 The H9000’s remote control software, Emote, is obtainable for customers working ‘in the field’ or over an audio network.
-A model of emote, with restricted performance, is presently available as a stand-alone software for Mac and as a plug-in for ProTools, AU and VST.
+A model of emoting, with restricted performance, is presently available as stand-alone software for Mac and as a plug-in for ProTools, AU, and VST.
 The complete-featured model, set for supply in early 2019, can even run on a Windows PC.

 The Interface – Eventide H9000 Review

 The Eventide H9000 Effects Processor doesn’t fiddle when it comes to connectivity, either.
 The unit is meant to be totally modular with as many connections as you want to add.
-The Eventide H9000’s whole interface is laid out proper in front of your eyes.
-It is possible for you to to fly by the menus through the use of the primary buttons (Parameters, Algorithms, and so on) at the side of the unlabeled side menu buttons that correspond to every menu shift.
-Putting a reverb algorithm in an results chain is tremendous straightforward by going by ALGORITHMS > ENTER > TAGS > REVERB and choose your favourite.
+The Eventide H9000’s whole interface is laid out properly in front of your eyes.
+It is possible for you to fly by the menus through the use of the primary buttons (Parameters, Algorithms, and so on) at the side of the unlabeled side menu buttons that correspond to every menu shift.
+Putting a reverb algorithm in a results chain is tremendous straightforward by going by ALGORITHMS > ENTER > TAGS > REVERB and choose your favorite.
 Done!

 So Many Presets!